observatorycontrolsystem/observatorycontrolsystem.github.io/integration/tcs.md

 GET /api/last_scheduled/?site=<site-code>
 ```

-By storing the last time a schedule was generated and frequently polling (e.g. once every minute or less) this endpoint, the TCS can determine when it’s time to pull down a new schedule.
+By storing the last time a schedule was retrieved and frequently polling (e.g. once every minute or less) this endpoint, the TCS can determine when it’s time to pull down a new schedule.

-{% include notification.html message="Warning: Frequently polling and pulling down a schedule of observations for multiple days can be expensive and prohibitively slow on remote connections - so we recommend utilizing the last_scheduled endpoint to avoid unnecessary bandwidth usage." status="is-warning" icon="fas fa-exclamation-triangle" %}
+{% include notification.html message="Warning: Frequently pulling down a schedule of observations for multiple days can be expensive and prohibitively slow on remote connections - so we recommend utilizing the last_scheduled endpoint to avoid unnecessary bandwidth usage." status="is-warning" icon="fas fa-exclamation-triangle" %}

 ### Pulling Down a Schedule

 To retrieve the scheduled list of observations from the observation portal, the TCS will need to query the `/api/schedule` endpoint.
 In order to narrow down the results, this endpoint can be optionally filtered by the following fields:
 * Site code
-* Start/End time - Recommended window is from the current time to however far into the future you wish to schedule your observations
+* Start/End time - Recommended window is from the current time to however far into the future your scheduler schedules its observations
 * Enclosure code
 * Telescope code